Nickchapman3773/Uranium-Fever/README.md

 ## About DXVK
 > [!tip]
 > DXVK can yield a significant performance boost, though can also cause visual artifacting and increased memory usage.
 If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever > `[NoDelete] Stock New Vegas`.
-To avoid crashes, AMD users who REMOVE DXVK will **NEED** to `downgrade graphics card drivers` to <a href="https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-23-40-33-03.html" onclick="window.open('https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-23-40-33-03.html', '_self');">Version 23.40.33.03</a>.
-This can be accomplished by first running the <a href="https://www.amd.com/en/support/kb/faq/gpu-601" onclick="window.open('https://www.amd.com/en/support/kb/faq/gpu-601', '_self');">AMD Cleanup Utility</a>.

 > [!warning]
-> ONLY perform the following steps if your game crashes before fully booting up.
+> **ONLY** perform the following steps if your game crashes before fully booting up and you have one of the mentioned graphics cards.

 - MOST users will not have to follow these instructions.
 The most updated version of DXVK has already been **pre-installed** in Uranium Fever.
 Those with older graphics cards (Intel iGPU or no Vulkan functionality) should follow these instructions if unable to launch the game:
 	- Intel iGPU users: